manufy/jupyterlab_apod/README.md

-Quick steps to develop jupyterlab extensions
+## Quick steps to develop jupyterlab extensions

-# jupyterlab_apod extension show a NASA random image on a tab
+# this jupyterlab_apod extension shows a NASA random image on a tab

 Show a random NASA Astronomy Picture of the Day in a JupyterLab panel